AmpersandTarski/Ampersand/docs/conceptual/theory.md

 integrity rules is to keep the constraints they represent satisfied.

-An [information system]{#dfn:informationSystem label="informationSystem"} is a combination of dataset, schema, and functionality.
+An *information system* is a combination of dataset, schema, and functionality.
 Each is defined in a separate section.

 ## Datasets {#sct:Datasets}